 Like other sports, dancers are expected to have a specific skill level, which can’t be harnessed or built overnight.
 They, therefore, spend years perfecting particular styles of dancing, be it ballet, ballroom, contemporary, or jazz.

-This practice, in turn, allows them to dance flawlessly on stage and perform various moves with ease.
+This practice, in turn, allows them to dance flawlessly on stage and easily perform various moves.
 What isn’t visible is the creation, learning, and practice spent on achieving this skill level.

 However, dancing cannot be considered a skill purely, as it does teach other features, like the ones below.